I Want to Support Someone

 Main Content

-If you are a parent or family member of a student who has been impacted in some way by sexual misconduct, please see Resources for Family & Friends for helpful information.
+If you are a parent or family member of a student who has been impacted in some way by sex-based misconduct, please see Resources for Family & Friends for helpful information.
 One of the best ways you can support your family member is by becoming aware of resources on campus and encouraging your student to utilize the ones that best fit their current needs.
 The FAQs tab above can be a good place to start as is the Resources for Students page.

 Supporting a Survivor: A Guide for Family and Friends